-Welcome to the final installment of the Seven Principles of Bioethics series.
-For those who decided to skip the previous six installments, please read through them… I just can’t understand people who don’t bother to read through from start to finish.
-Autonomy, Benevolence, Non-Maleficence, Justice, Confidentiality, and Fidelity are the previous ones, and I do suggest that you read through them IN ORDER…but up to you.
+Welcome to the final instalment of the Seven Principles of Bioethics series.
+For those who decided to skip the previous six instalments, please read through them… I just can’t understand people who don’t bother to read through from start to finish.
+Autonomy, Benevolence, Non-Malevolence, Justice, Confidentiality, and Fidelity are the previous ones, and I do suggest that you read through them IN ORDER…but up to you.

 Veracity in this context means to be truthful without omission or deception.
 To be veracious is…quite difficult when you hardly trust other people to begin with.
 Being someone who grew up with refugee parents, they are very distrustful of everyone…even my own family.
 I’ll be honest, I’m not a big fan of my family because I just…dislike all the speculation.
 If there’s no legally binding paper, then I’m not doing or saying anything to denounce either side of the family.
 It just sucks, if I’m to be bluntly honest.